-- 60.1.
-The Centre strongly encourages striving for personal achievement through the ribbon achievement system.
-Each athlete has the opportunity to earn either a Green, red or blue ribbon according to their achievement in each event. - 60.2.
-The ribbon achievement levels are updated every 3-4 years and based on mean accumulated performance over previous years.
-A blue achievement is aligned to top 10%, red achievement is aligned to next 40% and green achievement is aligned to the next 30%. - 60.3.
-A ribbon of the corresponding colour can be achieved through the accumulation of a specific number of events as highlighted in the Centre 'Orange Book'. - 60.4.
-The ribbons are presented to athletes, through their clubs once a year at the end of the season. - 60.5.
-An athlete who achieves the blue level in a specific number of events, as detailed in the Centre 'Orange Book', will be presented a Gold Achievement Award at the end of year presentations.
+- 40.1 The Centre strongly encourages striving for personal achievement through the ribbon achievement system.
+Each athlete has the opportunity to earn either a Green, Red or Blue ribbon according to their achievement in each event. - 40.2 The ribbon achievement levels are updated every 3-4 years and based on mean accumulated performance over previous years.
+A blue achievement is aligned to top 10%, red achievement is aligned to next 40% and green achievement is aligned to the next 30%. - 40.3 A ribbon of the corresponding colour can be achieved through the accumulation of a specific number of events as highlighted in the Centre 'Orange Book'. - 40.4 The ribbons are presented to athletes, through their clubs up to twice a year, nominally prior to the Christmas break and new achievements at the end of the season. - 40.5 An athlete who achieves the blue level in a specific number of events, as detailed in the Centre 'Orange Book', will be presented a Gold Achievement Award at the end of year presentations.

-61. PARTICIPATION MEDALS
+41 PARTICIPATION MEDALS

-61.1.
-U6, U7, U8 and U9 athletes who have participated for more than half the season will be presented with a participation medal at the end of year presentations.
+41.1 U6, U7, and U8 athletes who have participated for more than half the season will be presented with a participation medal at the end of year presentations.

-62. PERPETUAL TROPHIES
+42 PERPETUAL TROPHIES